Hello and welcome to Penang Travel Tips!

 My name is Tim and this is my site - yay!
 Heeelllo and welcome to Penang Travel Tips, the website for people coming to visit Penang, to help you discover and enjoy it!
-As a true blue Penangite.
-Penang is a fantastic place to visit as well as to stay, and I'm here to tell you everything about it!
+As a true blue Penangite, I created this website to showcase my little world and to tell you everything about it!
 Through this website, I will take you by the hand and introduce you to every little bit of Penang.

 Whether you're a tourist coming for a short visit, an expatriate planning to move over here, a visiting Malaysian, or even a Penangite who has spent all your life in Penang, you will still find useful and interesting information at Penang Travel Tips.